Effect on RIDDOR statistics following recent legal and system changes

 Separate to the above changes, many defined dangerous occurrence categories changed ‘type number’ as well as description.

 The reporting of domestic gas incidents resulting in injury also changed.
-Previously the injury was defined as 'major' to qualify; now it requires hospitalisation.
+Previously the non-fatal injury was defined as ‘major’ to qualify; now it requires loss of consciousness or hospitalisation.